ekrich/scala-unicode/README.md

 expressions (regex) including `java.util.regex._`.

 Scala Native currently tracks JDK8 which uses Unicode 6.2.0.
-The starting point for this project is Unicode 7.0.0 which was somewhat arbitrarily used for the current `uppercase/lowercase` implementation.
+The starting point for this project was Unicode 7.0.0 which was somewhat arbitrarily used for the first `uppercase/lowercase` implementation.
 JDK11 which is the next production release of Java tracks Unicode 10.0.0.
 The disadvantage to the newer standards is that they contain more code points which translates to more data and larger binary sizes.
-This runs in a detrimental direction to goal **#4** below but has all the new emojis.
+This runs in a detrimental direction to goal **#4** below but has added fonts and emojis.

 The overall goals of this project are as follows: